Austria Human Right 2017 Report April 2018

 There is an independent and impartial judiciary in civil matters, including an appellate system.
 These institutions are accessible to plaintiffs seeking damages for human rights violations.
-Administrative remedies as well as judicial remedies were available for redressing alleged wrongs.
+Administrative and judicial remedies were available for redressing alleged wrongs.
 Individuals and organizations may appeal domestic decisions to regional human rights bodies.

-The constitution provides for freedom of speech and the press, and the government generally respected these rights in practice.
-An independent press, an effective judiciary, and a functioning democratic political system combined to ensure freedom of speech and the press.
-The independent media were active and expressed a wide variety of views with a few restrictions.
-Individuals generally could criticize the government publicly or privately without reprisal.
+The constitution provides for freedom of speech and press, and the government generally respected these rights.
+An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of speech and the press.

 There were no government restrictions on academic freedom or cultural events.

-The law provides for freedom of assembly and association, and the government generally respected these rights in practice.
+The constitution and law provide for the freedoms of assembly and association, and the government generally respected these rights.

 c.
 Freedom of Religion